Approximating local properties by tensor network states with constant bond dimension: Introduction

-As a variational algorithm over matrix product states (MPS) \cite{Sch11}, the density matrix renormalization group (DMRG) \cite{Whi92, Whi93} has established itself as the leading numerical method for simulating one-dimensional (1D) quantum systems.
-Besides the practical success, significant progress has been made in explaining the working principle of DMRG.
-For ground states of 1D gapped Hamiltonians, notable rigorous results include \begin{itemize} [noitemsep] \item area laws for the entanglement entropy \cite{Has07, AKLV13, Hua14a}; \item efficient MPS approximations to the wave function \cite{Has07, AKLV13, Hua14a}, i.e., there exists an MPS with bond dimension less than a polynomial in the system size such that the fidelity approaches $1$; \item efficient algorithms for finding such MPS approximations \cite{LVV15, Hua14b, CF16, Hua15c, ALVV16}. \end{itemize} Note that in 1D, an area law for the von Neumann entanglement entropy does not necessarily imply efficient MPS approximations \cite{SWVC08}.
+As a variational algorithm over MPS \cite{Sch11}, the celebrated density matrix renormalization group (DMRG) \cite{Whi92, Whi93} has established itself as the leading numerical method for simulating one-dimensional (1D) quantum systems.
+Complementing this practical success, significant progress has been made in establishing the theoretical foundations of DMRG.
+For ground states of 1D gapped Hamiltonians, notable rigorous results include \begin{itemize} [noitemsep] \item area laws for the entanglement entropy \cite{Has07, AKLV13, Hua14a}; \item efficient MPS approximations to the wave function \cite{Has07, AKLV13, Hua14a}, i.e., there exists an MPS with bond dimension less than a polynomial in the system size such that the fidelity approaches $1$; \item efficient algorithms for finding such MPS approximations \cite{LVV15, Hua14b, CF16, Hua15c, ALVV17}. \end{itemize} Crucially, an area law for the von Neumann entanglement entropy in 1D does not necessarily imply efficient MPS approximations \cite{SWVC08}.

 In practice, accurate results can often be obtained using MPS with quite small bond dimension.
-Extreme examples are the so-called infinite DMRG \cite{McC08} and infinite (imaginary-)time-evolving block decimation \cite{Vid07} algorithms, which work directly in the thermodynamic limit.
-It was observed that a constant bond dimension is sufficient for computing expectation values of local observables.
-This observation cannot be explained by \cite{Has07, AKLV13, Hua14a}, for the upper bounds on the bond dimension proved there become infinite in the thermodynamic limit.
+Extreme examples are the infinite DMRG \cite{McC08} and infinite (imaginary-)time-evolving block decimation \cite{Vid07} algorithms, which work directly in the thermodynamic limit.
+It was observed that a constant bond dimension is sufficient for computing local expectation values.
+This observation cannot be explained by Refs.~\cite{Has07, AKLV13, Hua14a}, for the upper bounds on the bond dimension proved there become infinite in the thermodynamic limit.

-Here we prove that \begin{enumerate} [noitemsep] \item In 1D, an area law for the Renyi entanglement entropy $R_\alpha$ with index $\alpha<1$ implies an MPS representation with bond dimension $\poly(1/\delta)$ such that all local properties are approximated to accuracy $\delta$. \item For (at most constant-fold degenerate) ground states of 1D gapped Hamiltonians, it suffices that the bond dimension is almost linear in $1/\delta$. \end{enumerate}
+It is important to rigorously justify the empirical success of using a constant bond dimension.
+To this end, we prove that \begin{enumerate} [noitemsep] \item In 1D, an area law for the R\'enyi entanglement entropy $R_\alpha$ with index $\alpha<1$ implies an MPS representation with bond dimension $\poly(1/\delta)$ such that all local properties are approximated to additive error $\le\delta$. \item For (at most constant-fold degenerate) ground states of 1D gapped Hamiltonians, a bond dimension almost linear in $1/\delta$ suffices. \end{enumerate}